gzt/CholWishart/cran-comments.md

 ## Reverse dependencies

-There are no reverse dependencies.
+Functions used in reverse dependencies did not change.

 ## Other notes

-This is an addition of two functions in R that does not make any changes in usage of functions from previous versions.
+This is a minor update of functions and documentation which does not alter the interface (and the version numbering is intended to indicate that the interface is stable now).
 As before, information about authorship is included in inst/AUTHORS.